gromacs/gromacs/docs/gmxapi/userguide/install.rst

         gmxapi-config.cmake

-      Add the installation prefix of "gmxapi" to CMAKE_PREFIX_PATH or set "gmxapi_DIR" to a directory containing one of the above files.
+      Add the installation prefix of "gmxapi" to CMAKE_PREFIX_PATH or set "gmxapi_ROOT" to a directory containing one of the above files.
 If "gmxapi" provides a separate development package or SDK, be sure it has been installed.